 What Causes Hair Loss On Crown?

 If genetic hair loss is the reason why your crown is thinning, it’s likely that it will go completely bald after some time.
-It’s because the follicles in that area are very sensitive to the hormone dihydrotestosterone (DHT).
-That essentially miniaturizes the follicles
+It’s because the follicles in that area are sensitive to the hormone dihydrotestosterone (DHT), and that essentially miniaturizes (shrinks) the follicles.

-Other than androgenetic alopecia, there are other causes of crown hair loss.
+Other than androgenetic alopecia, there can be other causes of crown hair loss.
 These are as follows:

-• Telogen effluvium – physical or emotional stress leads to hair loss
+- Telogen effluvium – physical or emotional stress leads to hair loss all over the scalp, including the crown

 Since there are many different causes of hair loss, it’s important to get yourself checked for an accurate diagnosis on your crown hair loss.